 Data lineage refers to the origin, movement, and transformation of a piece of data throughout its lifecycle.
 Understanding your data lineage is crucial for ensuring accurate insights.
 Unreliable or incomplete information may result in false conclusions, leading to erroneous decision-making processes.
 Data intelligence practices emphasize data quality control measures like data cleansing, validation, and version control to ensure the integrity of your information.

-Understanding Data Intelligence Platforms
+Understanding the Importance of Data Intelligence Platforms

 The most important resource for modern business operations is data.
 A solid and astute strategy is needed to manage and extract value from ever-increasing data.
 Data intelligence platforms, or DIPs, come in handy in this situation.
 These platforms serve as the brains of your company, offering a centralized setting for data administration, analysis, and the production of useful insights.